Mahadev192002/fullstack-MYportfolio-html-css/README.md

-# fullstack-MYportfolio-html-css
+# Full Stack Developer Portfolio
-💼 Personal portfolio website built using HTML and CSS.
-Showcases my skills, education, internship, and experience as a Full Stack Developer.
+This is my personal portfolio website built using only HTML and CSS.
+It highlights my profile, skills, education, internship experience, and other important details.

+## 🛠️ Technologies Used
+- HTML5
+- CSS3 (Flexbox, Animations)

+## 📌 Features
+- Responsive layout
+- Clean and modern design
+- About Me section
+- Education & Internship section
+- Contact Info